 Read Dog Food Labels Carefully

 Terms like "made with organ meat" are vague at best and misleading at worst.
 You want the names of those prime organ meats listed individually.
 Also keep in mind that the high-heat processing of dry kibble tends to rob organ meats of much, if not all of their nutritional value, so opt for fresh foods rather than dry kibble to get the most out of them.
-And look for terms like high-heat processing of dry kibble to indicate quality standards in both product and cooking technique.
+And look for terms to indicate quality standards in both product and cooking technique.

 Cook Organ Meats for Your Dog